 Under Australian taxation law, AGL has formed two tax consolidated groups (TCG), whereas for accounting purposes, they are consolidated and reported as one.
 AGL and its wholly owned subsidiaries form one TCG, and a non-wholly owned group, AGL Generation Holdco Pty Ltd (AGL Generation) operating the Loy Yang A Power Station and mine form a second TCG.
-Both TCGs have tax losses.
+AGL Generation TCG recouped all its tax losses during FY24 whereas the AGL TCG has tax losses.

-AGL holds a non-controlling interest in a European fund investing in companies focused on energy impact technologies.
+&lt;sup>1 In June 2024 AGL announced it will take a 20% interest in a UK entity, Kaluza Limited .
+AGL holds a noncontrolling interest in a European fund investing in companies focused on energy impact technologies.
 In 2018, AGL incorporated a Singaporean company to coordinate and manage aspects of its insurance program.